Darod: Origins

-According to early Islamic books and Somali tradition, Aqeel Abu Talib ibn Abd al-Muttalib Al-Qurashi descendant Abdirahman bin Isma'il al-Jabarti (Darod), a son of the Sufi Sheikh Isma'il al-Jabarti of the Qadiriyyah order, fled his homeland in the Arabian Peninsula after an argument with his uncle.
-During the 10th or 11th century CE, Abdirahman is believed to have then settled in Somaliland just across the Red Sea and married Dobira, the daughter of the Dir clan chief.
+According to Somali tradition, Abu Talib ibn Abd al-Muttalib's legendary supposed descendant Abdirahman bin Isma'il al-Jabarti (Darod), fled his homeland in the Arabian Peninsula after an argument with his uncle.
+During the 10th or 11th century CE, Abdirahman is believed to have then settled in modern-day Sanaag just across the Red Sea and married Dobira, the daughter of the Dir clan chief.
 This union is said to have given rise to the Darod clan family.
 Thus, it established matrilateral ties with the Samaale main stem.

+Despite this, scholarly sources regard the narrative as a genealogical fabrication, noting that the pre-Islamic name Darod suggests an originally Cushitic personage who was later ennobled as a Muslim saint.

+Gidaya kingdom (12th century)

+Contemporary writers confirm that Gidaya kingdom is associated with Geri clan of the Somali mentioned in the Futuh al-Habasha who today live around Jigjiga, the presumed location of Gidaya state.